bytebase/bytebase.com-old/content/blog/database-change-management-with-tidb.md

 ---

-[TiDB](https://www.pingcap.com/tidb/) is an open-source NewSQL database that supports Hybrid Transactional and Analytical Processing workloads.
+[TiDB](https://www.pingcap.com/tidb/) is an open-source NewSQL database that supports Hybrid Transactional and Analytical Processing (HTAP) workloads.
 It is **MySQL compatible** and can provide horizontal scalability, strong consistency, and high availability.

 This tutorial will guide you step-by-step to set up database change management for TiDB in Bytebase.
 With Bytebase, a team can have a formalized review and rollout process to make TiDB schema change and data change.